-The Commissioner has the powers to commission services and award grants to organisations or bodies to assist him in delivering the priorities in his Police and Crime Plan.
+The Commissioner has the powers to commission services and award grants to organisations or bodies to assist in delivering the priorities in the Police and Crime Plan.

 The Commissioner will work effectively with other community safety and criminal justice partners in the Gwent area and beyond.
 Their work will include influencing how all parties prioritise and bring together their resources to tackle local problems and priorities.
 They will be free to pool funding with partners and will have flexibility to decide how to use their resources.